 Sharing of Information

-We are required to have information from parents/carers prior to a child joining our school.
+We are required to collect information from parents/carers, prior to a child joining our school.

 - Information about who has legal contact with the child and who has parental responsibility